 Note: This blog post is from 2014.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.I often help people who are reporting that CF is "running hot on the CPU", maybe reaching 80 or even 100% of the CPU, whether in spikes or for extended periods.
+And I may revise the content as necessary.I often help people who are reporting that CF is "running hot on the CPU", maybe reaching 80 or even 100% of the CPU, whether in spikes or for extended periods.
 What might you propose people look at, when you've heard that?
 I've heard all kinds of things over the years, often focused on coding, or perhaps jvm tuning.

 But as is often the case in a lot of the CF server troubleshooting consulting I do, I find the causes to be far less often what most people seem to suspect.
 So what would I look for when someone reported high CPU in ColdFusion (or Railo)?
 Read on.

 (BTW, from here out I will just mention CF for the sake of convenience, but what I offer applies just as readily to Railo as CF, except for one variation below.)

 Make sure it's really CF using the high CPU

 Let me say first, of course, that it's vital for folks reporting this problem to be really clear that the problem is indeed an issue of high CPU within CF itself.
 I've had more than a few occasions where people said the CPU was high, and it turned out it was NOT CF after all.
 It was something else on the box, but they assumed that "all the box did was CF", so they didn't bother to confirm if it really was CF.